Celebrate Mass at Our Lady of Grace

 STATIONS OF THE CROSS – Friday service at 7 PM.
 On First Friday, Adoration of the Blessed Sacrament & Benediction will be after stations of the cross

-LENTEN PENANCE SERVICE – Tuesday, February 27 at 6
+LENTEN PENANCE SERVICE – TBD

-PALM SUNDAY MASS – Saturday at 5:30 PM Vigil; Sunday, at 9 AM & 11 AM
+PALM SUNDAY MASS (distribution of palms) – Saturday at 5:30 PM Vigil; Sunday, at 9 AM & 11 AM

 HOLY WEEK MASS – Monday to Wednesday, at 8:30 AM; Thursday, at 7 PM; Good Friday Service begins at 1 PM